Chief to recommend charges against Florida teens who recorded drowning ath

 - Video surfaced of several Florida teens recording, taunting a drowning man

-(CNN)A Florida police chief said he will recommend criminal charges be filed against five teenagers who taunted a drowning man while recording his death from afar.
+(CNN)Five teenagers who taunted a drowning man while recording his death from afar may face criminal charges, a Florida police chief said Friday.

-Stressing that the state attorney will ultimately decide whether to file charges, Cocoa Police Chief Michael Cantaloupe told CNN on Friday afternoon that he will recommend the teens be prosecuted under a statute that requires the reporting of a death to a medical examiner.
+Cocoa Police Chief Michael Cantaloupe said Friday he will recommend the state attorney prosecute the teens under a statute that requires a person with knowledge of a death to notify a medical examiner.
+The state attorney will decide whether to file the charges, which would be a misdemeanor under that statute.

-The chief's statement was a shift.
-In previous days, authorities said the teens wouldn't be charged because Florida does not have a law that obligates a citizen to render aid or call for help for anyone in distress.
+Authorities previously said the teens wouldn't be charged because Florida does not have a law that obligates a citizen to render aid or call for help for anyone in distress.

 On Friday, the office of State Attorney Phil Archer issued a statement, though not in response to the chief's comments about recommending charges.